 In California, as in most states, both parents owe a legal obligation to support their minor children.
 Once paternity is established either in a Dissolution of Marriage case, a Paternity Case, or in action brought by the Department of Child Support Services, the payment of child support must be established.
 Many people believe such decisions are straightforward—such as instances where a non-custodial parent has to pay the parent with physical custody.
 In reality, child support obligations will vary depending on each parent’s income and other respective circumstances.
 This is why having a child support lawyer in Orange County, CA, on your side is ideal.

 Due to the complexities of California’s child support guidelines, understanding who owes what in a child support case can be confusing.
 An experienced attorney can help you better understand these issues.
 Attorney Patrick O’Kennedy has handled thousands of family law cases over the past two decades.
 This means he can help you predict a likely court order, how much child support you or your spouse may owe, and your possible avenues for changing such an order.
-And since the Law Office of Patrick O’Kennedy offers a free consultation, there’s no reason you can’t get legal counsel on how to move forward.
+And since the Law Office of Patrick O’Kennedy offers a consultation, there’s no reason you can’t get legal counsel on how to move forward.

 Who Has to Make Child Support Payments?

 California law assumes that a parent spends money on their child constantly when the child lives primarily with them.
 Even in situations of shared physical custody—where a child lives with both parents at different times—the individual who has their child more often is known as the primary custodial parent.
 This is typically the person who receives child support payments.
 The assumption that this parent already contributes significant support to a child is why they receive financial support payments, but this assumption can be challenged in courts.
 It’s possible for the paying spouse to argue that their special circumstances warrant special consideration.